Loading...

 In this guide to esports, we want to outline what the possible risks associated with esports are to help you keep the children and young people in your care safer when they are watching and/or playing esports.

 Games may contain inappropriate or distressing content which a child or young person could be introduced to through watching or by playing.
-This could include violence or inappropriate language.
+This could include content that is violent, sexual or has inappropriate language.

-Most games have a form of loot boxes (in-game treasure chests) for purchase, which could result in unhealthy spending habits, especially when boxes offer competitive advantages.
-Children and young people may not understand the mechanics of gambling (like risk and reward) and this increases chances of possible exploitation.
-Go to our article on Young People & Gambling in Games to learn more.
+Most games have a form of loot boxes for purchase, which could result in unhealthy spending habits, especially when boxes offer competitive advantages.
+Children and young people may not understand the consequences of gambling and this increases chances of possible exploitation.

 Esports are played by people of all ages all over the world.
 When playing team-based games, the child in your care could match up against strangers in a team.
 This could create a potential environment for grooming (when an adult builds a relationship with a young person based on trust and connection to manipulate, exploit, and abuse them).